EternityForest/KaithemAutomation/README.md

 Installation
 ============
+Install the prerequisite pyyaml, cherrypy, and mako (You probably want to use easy_install3 for this)

 Self-Contained(portable)
-git clone or download somewhere and run kaithem.py Command line options:
+git clone or download somewhere and run python3 kaithem.py Command line options:
     -c
         Supply a specific configuration file.
 Otherwise looks for /etc/kaithem/kaithemconfig.txt